alexdevero/alex-devero-blog/__drafts__/draft--weakmaps.md

 ## WeakMap methods

-By default, WeakMap offer a set of methods that make working with them easier.
+By default, WeakMaps offer a set of methods that make working with them easier.
 These methods allow you to do (almost) all the things you may want to do.
 These methods are `set()`, `get()`, `delete()` and `has()`.
 Let's quickly take a look at each.

 ### Adding elements

 When you want to add new key-value pair to WeakMaps the `set()` method is what you need.
-This method takes two parameters, The first parameter is for the `key` inside the key-value pair.
+This method takes two parameters.
+The first parameter is for the `key` inside the key-value pair.
 This will be some object.
 The second parameter is for `value`.
 This can be a string, number, boolean, etc.

 One thing you need to remember about the `set()` method.
 This method allows you to add only one key-value pair at the time.
 If you want to add multiple pairs, you have to use this method multiple times, once for each pair.